How to calculate your Loan-to-Value Ratio (LVR)

 Use your LVR to determine your price range

 Using a home loan calculator, you can calculate your maximum budget for a property based on the average maximum LVR accepted and the amount you have saved up for a deposit.
-While this in no way guarantees that you will be approved for all the home loans you apply for, it is a good starting point to make your life easier.
+While this in no way guarantees that you will be approved for all the home loans you apply for, it is a good starting point.

-So, let’s assume that you have saved up $35,000 to use as a deposit and, as is widely known, most lenders prefer to give out home loans with an LVR of 80% or less.
-Thus, your $35,000 has to represent at least 20% of the value of the property.
+Let’s assume that you have saved up $35,000 to use as a deposit and you're hoping to take out a loan with no higher than 80% LVR, so your $35,000 has to represent at least 20% of the value of the property.
 Using a home loan calculator, we see that the value of the property should not exceed $175,000 and the maximum home loan you can get is $140,000.

 Of course, just because your LVR is within acceptable bounds, there's no guarantee that your application will be approved, as there are many other variables involved including your financial position.

-In certain situations, you can obtain a loan with a higher LVR, but you either have to have an amazingly good financial situation and a really good reason for a lower deposit or you need to have a guarantor.
-With guarantor home loans, you can sometimes obtain as much as 100% of the property’s value but remember that you are risking someone else’s home in the process, so make absolutely certain you are in a financial position to make the repayments on time like clockwork.
+In certain situations, you can obtain a loan with a little or no deposit, but you need to have a guarantor.
+With guarantor home loans, you can sometimes obtain as much as 100% of the property’s value but remember that you are risking someone else’s home in the process, so make absolutely certain you are in a financial position to make the repayments on time.
 You can use an online home loan calculator to help you work out how much your repayments will be to ensure you can afford it.